platomik/mie-paa/1/README.md

 *Heuristic technique*

+The simple greedy heuristic technique uses the cost/weight ratio.
+That is computed for each item and the items and then sorted by it.

+The knapsack is then greedily filled starting with items with the highest ratio, until the first item that cannot be inserted is reached (the knapsack would be overfilled).

+An alternative is to skip items that cannot be fitted, continue the search, and try to find a smaller item that yet fits.

 ### Brief description of your solution, description of the algorithms used

 ### The experimental results.
 You are encouraged to use tables, graphs, etc.